0x644BE25/Syrah/README.md

 This should be read 2 only and in the same directory as the unaligned BAMs, ending in `.bam` and NOT `unmapped.bam`.

 ## Process
 0. If you want to do several batches, prepare several manifold files and pass them to `Syrah.sh` with something like `bash Syrah.sh manifold*txt` to loop over your batches.
+All files (intermediate or otherwise) are prefixed with the batch name, so MAKE SURE ALL BATCH NAMES ARE UNIQUE!
 1. Open `MANIFOLD.txt` and fill out the following information:
     * BAMdir: path to the directory holing the read 1 and read 2 BAM files
     * puckFile: path to the puck info file